amigne/ZosTeroPs/README.md

 * v0.0.5 (under development)
   * Minor fix: Plaform relationship in Firmware is no more mandatory
   * UI: Use AdminLTE UI
+  * .env configuration imposed many restrictions with complex settings such as list or dict structures.
+A new configuration model has been adopted to provide much more flexibility.
 * v0.0.4 (March 6th, 2021)
   * Getting rid of table for forms
   * Configuration parameter table does not overflow the screen anymore